 So you've decided to invest in a drone for your real estate business?
 Congrats!
 They're a TON of fun – I can vouch for that. 🙂

 Buying a drone is a BIG first step, but if you really want to unleash the raw power of drone videography, you’ll need to learn a few basic techniques that can create EPIC aerial footage.

 Anybody can point a camera at something and start recording, but if you really want your videos to look next-level amazing, there are a few basic flight patterns and camera movements that can help you capture the kind of breathtaking imagery that sells real estate fast.

 Now, I can’t claim to be any kind of “expert” drone pilot just yet – but after playing with the DJI Mavic Pro for several months, I’ve been able to come up with 5 standard shots that ALWAYS make my videos look great.

-Since I've managed to nail down a handful of shots that deliver good, consistent results, I figured I would put together this blog post (and more importantly, the video below) to explain exactly what I'm talking about…
+Since I've managed to nail down a handful of shots that deliver good, consistent results, I figured I would put together this blog post (and video above) to explain exactly what I'm talking about…

 In this shot, the idea is to start above and slightly in front of the property you're filming.
 Once you're in this position, with the camera facing down, you can simply drop in from above while simultaneously tilting the camera up to track with the property.

 Both of these shots will give your footage a cinematic and professional look because it requires some coordination (not much, mind you – but some).
 Anybody can just fly over a property without changing the direction of the camera, but once you start developing and using your skills as a real estate cinematographer, it will have a MAJOR effect on the final presentation of the property.